skrusche63/mahout-samples/README.md

 mahout-samples
 ==============

 This repository provides a collection of Mahout code snippets.
-THe main purpose of these snippets is to use Mahout from Java applications (and not from commandline).
+The main purpose of these snippets is to use Mahout from Java applications (and not from commandline).

+## MahoutEngine
+This is a thin wrapper for a selected list of commonly used Mahout algorithms.